David Orchard: Early life

-Positions
+Politics

 Orchard sees himself as a "Red" or moderate Tory and claims to be ideologically inspired by his political idols former prime ministers John Diefenbaker, Lord Richard Bennett, Sir Robert Borden and Sir John A. Macdonald.
 He is passionately opposed to Canadian economic integration with the U.S., including the North American Free Trade Agreement, which he says impedes Canada's economic and cultural sovereignty.
 He has criticized many aspects of the United States foreign policy including wars and invasions of small nations.

-Orchard supports government social programs, and is a strong supporter of the environment.
-Orchard is a devoted monarchist, and opposes a weakening of federal powers in favour of the provinces.
+Orchard supports government social programs and is a strong supporter of the environment.
+Orchard is a devoted monarchist and opposes a weakening of federal powers in favour of the provinces.
 He also supported the campaign against the Meech Lake and Charlottetown Accords, calling them "The mortal weakening of the central government".
 He also advocates that 3 to 5% of the Gross Domestic Product go to military spending.
 He is opposed to gun control.
 He is a social conservative, and (according to the National Post) opposes same-sex marriage, a charge he has denied.

 Orchard describes his own views as being conservative in the "historical mainstream" and "centrist" of the PC party, and claimed they would appeal to moderate Canadians.
 Orchard's beliefs are perhaps best likened to that of the traditional, British Tory, which although historically common in Canada, lost much of their relevance since the rise of the so-called neoconservative faction.
 He has been shunned by many conservatives, who often accuse him of being out of step with modern conservatism and too far to the left.
 Such claims were common during his bids for PC leader, when he was accused being an opportunist who tried to practise entryism, and take over the Progressive Conservative Party and steer it sharply to the left and away from the conservatism of Brian Mulroney and Margaret Thatcher.

 He has never been elected to the House of Commons of Canada or to any public office.
 As a Progressive Conservative, he sought election in the federal riding of Prince Albert, Saskatchewan in the 2000 federal election.
 He placed a distant fourth, although with the highest percentage vote received by a Progressive Conservative candidate in Saskatchewan since 1993.
 He lost in the 2008 Canadian federal election, placing second in the Saskatchewan riding of Desnethé—Missinippi—Churchill River, as the Liberal candidate.